IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 Simultaneous translation enables interesting applications such as automatic simultaneous interpretation or international conference translations.
 Simultaneous systems are typically evaluated with respect to quality and latency.
 This year, we will have 2 tracks and 4 language pairs:

-* Text-to-Text: translating the output of a streaming ASR system in real-time from English to German, English to Japanese, English to Mandarin Chinese and English to Czech.
+* Text-to-Text: translating the output of a streaming ASR system in real-time from English to German, English to Japanese, and English to Mandarin Chinese.
-* Speech-to-Text: translating speech into text in real-time from English to German, English to Japanese, English to Mandarin Chinese and English to Czech.
+* Speech-to-Text: translating speech into text in real-time from English to German, English to Japanese, and English to Mandarin Chinese.

 We want to highlight the differences with respect to last edition:
 * for the text-to-text track, we will use the output of a streaming ASR system as input instead of the gold transcript.
 As a result, both text-to-text and speech-to-text systems will be ranked together for a given language pair.
-* we are adding Mandarin Chinese and Czech as a target languages.
+* we are adding Mandarin Chinese as a target language.
+* we are adding an experimental **manual evaluation** for English-to-German real-time translation
+* we are adding **human interpretation benchmark** for English-to-German speech translation
-* in order to reduce the number of conditions, English to Japanese and English to Chinese only use segmented input.
-English to German and English to Czech, on the other had, use only unsegmented input.
+* in order to reduce the number of conditions, we use only segmented input; the manual evaluation will run on reconstructed full documents

 We encourage participants to enter all tracks when possible.
 We also encourage participants to contrast cascaded and end-to-end solutions for the Speech-to-Text track.

 ## Evaluation

-This year, we will use automatic evaluation very similar to the last year and we will trial manual evaluation for English-to-Czech track.
+This year, we will use automatic evaluation very similar to the last year and we will trial manual evaluation for English-to-German track.

 ### Automatic Evalution